Apaar/apaar.github.io/_posts/2017-01-29-BLASTX-code-analysis-and-profiling.md

 {% endhighlight %}

-The output clearly shows the ShiftWin_1 consumes majority of the time for the current input case.Upon further analysis/reading, Shiftwin happens to be the function that shifts the window accross which string comparisions are taking place.
+The output clearly shows the ShiftWin_1 consumes majority of the time for the current input case.Upon further analysis/reading, Shiftwin happens to be the function that shifts the window across which string comparisons are taking place.

 ---

 **Doxygen**

 Now we will be trying to use a Dynamic code analysis tool known as Doxygen, it is normally used to generate documentation for large projects.We can also use it to automatically generate and analyse the code structure of larger undocumented codes.
-It can also visulize the relations between the sub-routines in code using dependecy graphs, inheritance diagrams, and collaberation diagrams.
+It can also visualize the relations between the sub-routines in code using dependency graphs, inheritance diagrams, and collaboration diagrams.

 Running doxygen on the blastx codebase which spans a few million lines of code will give us a clear idea about the purpose and functionality of ShiftWin1.